2401-Team-6/reverb-infrastructure/README.md

 ### Deployment

-Prior to deploying make sure you have already:
+Before deploying, make sure you have already:

-- Configured aws cli to your account
+- Configured the AWS CLI with your AWS account
-- Installed cdk bootstrap
+- Installed the CDK bootstrap
   - `npm install -g aws-cdk`
   - `cdk bootstrap`

-Once you have have bootstrapped, all you need to do is:
+Once you have bootstrapped, all you need to do is run:

 ```
 npm install